Sun Protection Tips For a Healthy and Attractive Complexion

 What Is Sun Protective Clothing?

+Look for clothing rated as UPF 50, and cover as much of your skin as you can.
 Not every cloth blocks UV rays, but technology now exists to alter fabric fibers so that they block the UV rays.
 When you plan to be outdoors, you want to be certain the fabric in your clothing is sun protective.
-Your skin will feel more comfortable when you wear the new high-tech tights, instead of exposing your skin to the sun.
+Your skin will feel more comfortable when you wear UPF 50 clothing instead of exposing your skin to the sun.

-Another alternative product is called SunGuard to wash into your favorite garments.
-This will create sun protective clothing out of what is in your closet.
+Another alternative product is called SunGuard.
+This is a UPF treatment you can use to wash into your favorite garments.
+SunGuard creates sun protective clothing out of what is in your closet.